uiua-lang/uiua/site/blog/uiua-0.19.0-text.md

 ## Multivector Scalars

 Uiua 0.19.0 includes a complete rewrite and overhaul of the `# Experimental!` [Geometric Algebra](https://en.wikipedia.org/wiki/Geometric_algebra) system by adding a multivector scalar type for arrays.
-Multivectors are algebraic objects which are useful for doing geoemtric operations in multiple dimensions.
+Multivectors are algebraic objects which are useful for doing geometric operations in multiple dimensions.
 This includes things like rotations, intersections, and projections.
 Multivectors can be thought of as a sort of superset of complex numbers, but they are also much more.

 Multivector arrays can be created with the [`multivector 𝕍`](https://uiua.org/docs/multivector) functions.
 There is also a full Uiua [Geometric Algebra tutorial](https://www.uiua.org/docs/experimental#geometric-algebra).
-It's end result is this gif of a rotating tesseract!
+Its end result is this gif of a rotating tesseract!

 ```uiua
 # Experimental!